melbourne-lab/canopy_flowering/notes/field_notes.md

 I am wondering if there are plants that bold but do not flower.
 Botany notes on this species are rare so I didn't see if they flower every year.
 Most of the shaded plots have  small (1-4) number of plants coming out right now, but if they don't all flower, the experiment is kinda shot.
 I could at the end of the season do a count within each plot, recording the number of flowering plants (and/or probability of flowering).

+### Jun 11 2020

+East (downhill) meadow still far behind the other two meadows.
+Upper open areas of the SE meadow are very active; the very steep part is not as active.
+NE meadow has some parts which are very active.

+Saw a Lepidopteran of some sort (got a pic) on a Thermopsis today; not sure if pollinating or just hanging out.
+Also very importantly saw a HUMMINGBIRD pollinating Thermopsis in the SW meadow.
+It hit four or five plants up and down the meadow; long distance pollen movement!
+Also saw an small black bee.

+Thoughts about counting "done" plants - count plants as done when they have shrinkage and/or loss of color *and* shrinking/shrivelling banners.
+I.e., if both banners are still out, count the flower as "spread".

+Put out new shaded plots today in the aspen stand.
+These are marked 61 - 69 with orange flags (I am out of white flags right now).
+Locations here were chosen somewhat haphazardly.
+No flowering yet; there were two plants with yellow visble.

+I also laid out the following tags to look at the effects of tagging on development

+* 1243 (u)
+* 1034 (u)
+* 1164
+* 1162
+* 1242
+* 1208
+* 1176

+two of these were found (u)nattached

+These tags were placed in a cluster in the SE corner of the entrance meadow, by a big conifer tree, west of ribar.

+Saw untagged yv plants outside of plots 1, 25 (two), and 44.
+Wondering if I should start tagging plants if they are outside of the plot (perhaps including them in analysis only if there are no other plants present).